 - We will supply branding and Voila!
 Europe festival logos for you to use on all your publicity (although we cannot produce printed flyers or posters for individual companies).

-Box Office: We will provide box office services to sell tickets to your show online in advance (£10) and on the door (£13).
-Artists will keep 50% of the net box office receipts; please see more details of the box office split on the venues page.
+- Box Office: We will provide box office services to sell tickets to your show on the Voila website and via The Cockpit box office.
+Companies will keep 50-70% of the net box office receipts; please see more details of the financial deals below.

-Events: We will create opportunities for you to connect with the other artists performing at the festival, as well as members of the theatre industry and press.
-There will be a festival Meet & Greet in late September, and an opening party on 9th of November.
+We will create opportunities for you to connect with the other artists performing at the festival, as well as members of the theatre industry and press.
+There will be an artists’ Meet & Greet in late September, and a festival opening event on 15th of November.

-Festival Pass: all participating cast and creative team members will have the chance to see the other performances in all venues across the festival, providing the shows are not sold out to paying audiences.
+We encourage participating cast and creative team members to see the other performances in the festival, with special access to low-cost tickets for all the shows.

 WHAT DOES IT COST TO PARTICIPATE?